EIT Refund Policy for International Students

 International students in programmes designed with full year non-semester courses must pay the international fees for the full year, regardless of the date Permanent Residence has been granted during that year.

-2) If the student wants to withdraw their application after paying their fees, and written notice is received by International Registry department one week prior to programme commencement, a refund of 90% of tuition fees will be sent to their bank account (10% is retained for administrative purposes).
+2) If the student wants to withdraw their application after paying their fees, and written notice is received by International Registry department one week prior to programme commencement, or within two weeks of fee payment (so long as the fee payment occurs before the end of the first week after programme commencement), whichever comes later, a refund will be sent to their bank account.
 This refund is paid to the student on return to his/her own country and on evidence that he/she has stopped studying in NZ.
 Students must provide documentation to show that they have returned home.
+For students who are studying online outside of New Zealand, this refund is paid to the students nominated bank account.

 3) If a student wants to transfer to another institution and notice is received by the International Registry department one week prior to programme commencement at EIT, the student (or their agent) is required to state that in writing to the International Registry department.
 In this case, 75% of the course fee will be refunded.
 An original Letter of Offer of Place from the other institution must be seen by the EIT Registry department for this refund to be arranged.
 The refund is paid directly to the institution where the student is transferring.